-A student will be deemed missing when a credible missing person report is received by UT Police or by one of the persons or organizations mentioned above.
+UT Police provides all updates to the university's Director of University Housing, who in turn notifies all parties previously contacted and will advise them of the status in a timely manner.
+UTHealth HOOP Policy 207, Missing Student Notification. report is received by UT Police or by one of the persons or departments mentioned above.
 Students will also be considered missing immediately if their absence has occurred under circumstances that are suspicious or cause concerns for their safety.